As a producer, you understand the importance of discovering practical and profitable approaches that ensure the future of your operation.

 • If your facility allows, raising beef to provide for farm-to-table restaurants or to direct market the meat has become increasingly popular.
 This provides additional income to your farm or even opens a new avenue for young people to return to the dairy.

-Katie Coyne is a freelance writer for TransOva Genetics.
+Katie Coyne was a freelance writer for TransOva Genetics when she wrote this article.